 - Place your dough in a greased bowl, cover with cling film and let prove for 15-20 minutes.
-You can start pre-heating your oven to 180 °C (or 160° with fan) while the dough is proving.
+You can start pre-heating your oven to 180 °C (360°F) fan-assisted while the dough is proving.

 - Divide your pastry into 24 equal parts.
 This can be done by using a scale roughly and making 22-25g pieces.
 Alternatively, it’s easier to roll your dough in a roll, then cut in half, and keep sub-dividing each half in two parts until you get 24 small pieces.
 Roll each piece into a ball.

 - Lightly flour your working surface.
 Using a rolling pin, roll each ball out into a circle of roughly 3-4mm thickness.

 - Place 1 tsp of the cheese filling in the middle of the circle, then fold it in half to create a half-circle.
 We don’t want to overfill the pastries with filling, as this will cause them to crack while baking.